wangjun-microsoft/Cognitive-Documentation/Content/en-us/LUIS/AzureIbizaSubscription.md

 For unlimited traffic to your HTTP endpoint, you must create a metered key for your account on LUIS.
 Metered keys provide unlimited traffic to your endpoint following a payment plan.
 To create your key, follow these steps:

 1. Sign in to the **[Microsoft Azure Portal](https://ms.portal.azure.com/)**
-2. Click the green **+** sign on the left-hand panel and search for “Cognitive Services” in the marketplace, then click on **Cognitive Services APIs** and follow the **create experience** to create an API account you are interested in.
+2. Click the green **+** sign in the upper left-hand panel and search for “Cognitive Services” in the marketplace, then click on **Cognitive Services APIs** and follow the **create experience** to create an API account you are interested in.

 ![Ibiza Search](./Images/Ibiza_search.png)